Logos, Lockups, and University Seal

-Each school has three official logo variations (as explained here) that can be used in place of the all-university logos.
-You can download the school’s logo from the Google Drive folder (NYU NetID log-in required).
+Each school has three official lockup variations (as explained here) that can be used in place of the all-university logos.
+You can download the school’s lockups from the Google Drive folder (NYU NetID log-in required).
 Refer to the accompanying school-specific branding list for more information on each schoolʼs branding.

 If you can’t find the lockup you need, please contact Marketing Communications (MarComm) through the MarComm Service Request Form.

 Short school lockups use the school’s shorthand name most commonly used by students, faculty, and staff.
 This version creates a strong graphical mark, is more flexible, and is easily recognized at a distance or in small sizes.

 The long version, or formal lockup, includes the school’s full name and is best used in instances when additional descriptive information will add value to the communication.

 Stacked School Lockups

 The stacked version of the short school lockup can be used to accommodate more compact locations such as social media profile images.

 Each NYU global academic center and program offers a distinct experience, but wherever you are within the global network, you’re always at NYU.
 Their lockups illustrate this fundamental connection.

 Download global academic center and program lockups via Google Drive (NYU NetID log-in required).
 If you can’t find the lockup you need, please contact Marketing Communications through the MarComm Service Request Form.

 Using one of the all-university logos is the best way to communicate your official connection to the University.
 However, we created official lockups for all NYU offices and departments for certain instances when it is important to specify the individual entity behind the communications.